bigmoves/quickslice/docs/guides/troubleshooting.md

 The code verifier sent during token exchange doesn't match the code challenge from authorization.

-**Fix:** This usually means the code verifier wasn't stored correctly between the authorization redirect and callback.
-If using the SDK, ensure you're calling `handleRedirectCallback()` in the same browser session that initiated login.
+**Fix:** The code verifier wasn't stored correctly between authorization redirect and callback.
+If using the SDK, call `handleRedirectCallback()` in the same browser session that initiated login.

 ### "DPoP proof invalid"